Echological/DiscordRegister/README.md

 ## Example

-An example can be found in the `test` directory
+An example can be found in the [/test/](https://github.com/Echological/DiscordRegister/tree/main/test) directory